eProsima/DDS-Record-Replay/docs/rst/recording/usage/configuration.rst

     };

 When monitoring its topics, the |ddsrecorder| will track the number of messages lost, received, and the frequency of each topic.
+It will also track if a topic's type is discovered, if there is a type mismatch, and if there is a QoS mismatch.
 The type of the data published is defined as follows:

 **MonitoringTopics.idl**